 This device is in the same primitive stud package with leads out of the top used for the prototype OC16 in about 1955.
 Disintegrating greased paper labels are marked 'Semiconductor Lab.
 Development Sample.
 No guarantee for subsequent delivery.'
 The label should bear an added written type number, but this is either missing or has faded to invisibility.

 This transistor CXT6b is a real puzzle.
 It is in the stud package used for the commercial OC16, the first Mullard power transistor, which suggests that it dates from about 1956.
 The only information that I have unearthed is that the 1963 CV Register of Electronic Valves mentions two GPO types, CXT1 and CXT2, with CV equivalents.
 This suggests that this CXT6b may be a GPO type, probably equivalent to OC16.
 However, GPO types are usually found in the PO series, itself rare.

 If anyone knows about this device or the CXT series, please

 There are other unusual Mullard types that I possess, but for which I have no data despite possessing many Mullard books and datasheets spanning the whole germanium period.
-These include type MEI (or possibly ME1) in the SO2 black glass tube but with red and white rubber bands around it, type NC11 in the SO2 metal can, type T1 in the SO2 black glass tube, type T3 in a TO-7 can, type T4 in a TO-1 can, a dual-typed OC16 also marked 2N115, and a type 2N583K in the typical GEC copper can with blue sleeve.
+These include type MEI (or possibly ME1) in the SO2 black glass tube but with red and white rubber bands around it, type NC11 in the SO2 metal outline, type T1 in the SO2 black glass tube, type T3 in a TO-7 outline, type T4 in a TO-1 outline, a dual-typed OC16 also marked 2N115, and a type 2N583K in the typical GEC copper outline with blue sleeve.

 If you know about any of these devices, please